f5aaff/nvim_dev_containers/README.md

 - The instructions for installing packer can be found on the creators github, [here](https://github.com/wbthomason/packer.nvim)

 # creating the docker image
-- run ./package_nvim.sh, you need to include this in your docker container, to be opened and ran from inside.
+- run ./package_nvim.sh, you need to include the output from this in your docker container, to be opened and have the installer ran from inside.
 - use whatever docker image you feel like, and install the following:
     - neovim
     - bash